 Step 4: Parent/Guardian and Student Interview & Optional Tour

 Schedule a parent/guardian and student interview.
-After an application has been received, we will contact your family to set up an interview and optional private tour with one of our Gold Key Student Ambassadors.
+After an application has been received, we will contact your family to set up an interview and optional tour.
 Interviews are scheduled when classes are in session, Monday through Friday.

 Step 5: Testing and Supporting Materials